 Thank you.

-The um uh the uh you know, I was thirteen when I watched the the the freed hosts come home that Reagan brought home.
+I was 13 when I watched the freed hostage come home that Reagan brought home.

-And I absolutely incredulous that that uh former President Clinton uh same thing, Carter, who turned around and said all this stuff, because it's his fault that we're in this place.
+And I am absolutely incredulous that former President Clinton, same thing, Carter, who turned around and said all this stuff, because it's his fault that we're in his place.

-Well, what happened is 9-11, we actually had 9-11 primarily because Jimmy Carter didn't park a terrier fleet off Iran and says, We think your people made a mistake.
+Well, what happened is 9-11, we actually had 9-11 primarily because Jimmy Carter didn't park a carrier fleet off Iran and says, we think your people made a mistake.

 You have about three hours to bring them back.

-What happened now is that it goes step by step by step.
+And what happened now is it goes step by step by step.

-We're eventually into another another uh worthless president who couldn't defend us, goes in there, and then absolutely we end up with another.
+We're eventually into another worthless president who couldn't defend us, goes in there, and then absolutely we end up with another.

 It's a step-by-step progression.